axe-or/web-stuff-or-something/why_I_dont_like_language_package_managers.md

 trusting and making myself and my software partially liable for the mistakes that its author Sean Barret may make.
 I trust Sean, and I find the code in his libraries to be of good quality, so I accept this tradeoff, the same cannot be said for recursively adding 500 node modules.
-No human has enough time and mental fortitude to even tell at a glance the general quality of all libraries included by usual JS project.
+No human has enough time and mental fortitude to even tell at a glance the general quality of all libraries included by the average JS project.

 Another security concern is that package repositories are a great target for supply-chain attacks.
-Again, the quality of the code you depend on becomes exponentially harder to protect and verify its quality the more potential sources it depends on.
+Again, the integrity of the code you depend on becomes exponentially harder to verify as you add more sources to fetch.

 For people who create either open-source or proprietary software, another problem with automating dependency management is how easy it becomes to accidentally add (even if indirectly) software with incompatible licenses.
 For a commercial